-The faculty of the Department of Pediatrics records more than 160,000 outpatient visits, including approximately 50,000 patients seen through the pediatric emergency medicine division.
-More than 9,800 subspecialty patients and general pediatric inpatient admissions were managed by the pediatric faculty.
+The faculty of the Department of Pediatrics at Children's of Alabama (COA) records more than 160,000 outpatient visits, including approximately 50,000 patients seen through the pediatric emergency medicine division.
+More than 9,800 subspecialty patients and general pediatric inpatient admissions are managed annually by the pediatric faculty.
 In addition, the Neonatology division provides coverage for the UAB Medical Center as well as four private, not-for-profit community hospitals.
-Total inpatient days are in excess of 74,000.
+Total inpatient days are in excess of 78,000.

 The Department of Pediatrics has a major commitment to research and consistently ranks in the top 20 among all departments of pediatrics in the country in NIH funding.
 Through research, we are contributing to a better understanding of the causes of many life-threatening diseases as well as advancing many new forms of treatment.

-For the second consecutive year, Children's of Alabama has been ranked among the nation's best children's hospitals by U.S. News & World Report magazine.
+Children's of Alabama is ranked among the nation's best children's hospitals by U.S. News & World Report magazine.

-Children's is currently building a 750,000 square-foot, $400 million expansion facility on the health system's downtown Birmingham campus (to be renamed the Russell campus upon completion).
-This expansion will allow Children's to manage projected growth in patient volume, provide for anticipated medical technology needs, and accommodate the planned consolidation and expansion of pediatric services.
+Children's Russell Hospital is a 750,000 square-foot, $400 million expansion facility on the health system's downtown Birmingham campus.
+The facility allows COA to manage projected growth in patient volume, provide for anticipated medical technology needs, and accommodate the planned consolidation and expansion of pediatric services.

-Children's of Alabama is the only hospital in the state dedicated solely to the care and treatment of children and one of the 10 busiest pediatric medical centers in the U.S., and one of only about 45 freestanding acute care hospitals of its kind in the nation.
+Children's of Alabama is the only hospital in the state dedicated solely to the care and treatment of children and one of the 10 busiest pediatric medical centers in the U.S. It is one of only about 45 freestanding acute care hospitals of its kind in the nation.